Athletic Training (M.S.)

 Course Work

-The athletic training program is transitioning the current undergraduate program into an (entry-level) professional master’s degree program that will encompass two consecutive calendar years involving very specific course work (55 credit hours), competitive clinical experiences and immersive experiences and culminate with an evidence-based research project.
+The current program has two routes to completion; the 3/2 route (see Undergraduate Catalog) and the 2-year post-baccalaureate route.
+Both programs encompass two consecutive calendar years involving very specific course work (55 credit hours), competitive clinical experiences and immersive experiences and culminate with an evidence-based research project.

 Degree